customerio/customerio-reactnative/README.md

 });
 CustomerIO.setDeepLinkRoutingReady();
 ```

+Cold destinations wait up to ten seconds for this readiness signal.
+If it does not arrive, the SDK
+tries the host AppDelegate, passes a host-owned custom scheme to React Native `Linking`, or opens
+other URLs through the system.

 This older path cannot acknowledge whether JavaScript handled the URL, so the SDK cannot safely fall back after it publishes a `Linking` event.
 Prefer `setDeepLinkHandler` for new UIScene integrations.
 Older React Native versions and AppDelegate-only hosts keep their existing deep-link integration.